 4) Easter Eggers – sometimes.

 Easter Eggers are one of our personal favorite chicken breeds.
-They come in a variety of colors and patterns.
+They come in a variety of colors, patterns, and sizes (like Bantam Chicken Easter Eggers).
 And they often times have interesting features like muffs and beards.Easter Eggers are not a true breed however.
 They are a hybrid or mix of chicken breeds.
 Due to this fact, it is not guaranteed that they will all lay blue eggs.
 Easter Eggers are also one of the chickens that lay green eggs.

 5) Super Blue Egg Layer or True Blue Egg Layer